WillUHD/macOSonWorkstation/README.md

 4. If Windows Defender pops up, hit "Learn More" and click "Open This Unsafe Program" to open it.
 5. Once opened, grant it administrator privileges to let it modify the VMware files.
 When it has finished, close the program.
 You have successfully unlocked VMware for Workstation!
 ### Step 2.
 Download a macOS ISO
 You need a macOS ISO in order to install the system.
-If you don't have the ISO, I have a list of download links for most macOS versions [here](https://github.com/WillUHD/macOSISO).
+You can download ISOs from Apple or 3rd party sources.
 ### Step 3.
 Create the Mac VM
 1. When you open Workstation, go ahead and create a new virtual machine.
 ![image](https://github.com/WillUHD/macOSonWorkstation/assets/134638202/c22d2362-01c9-4e1b-8aca-2fd6e3e72ac6)